steven-ari/corona_communication/README.md

 # corona_communication

 Alphabeth recognition using real time finger gesturing.
-This way it is possible to communicate purely with gestures, including to machines to prevent contacts with button on public places.
+This way, it is possible to communicate purely with finger gestures, including to machines to prevent contacts with button on public places.

 ### System